sbabic/swupdate/doc/source/overview.rst

 Software Management on embedded systems
 =======================================

-Embedded Systems become more and more complex, and their software reflects the augmented complexity.
+As Embedded Systems become more and more complex, their software reflects the augmented complexity.
-New features and fixes let much more as desirable that the software on an embedded system can be updated in an absolutely reliable way.
+It is vital that the software on an embedded system can be updated in an absolutely reliable way, as new features and fixes are added.

 On a Linux-based system, we can find in most cases the following elements: